 Develop Kubernetes-native applications with Entando.

-Entando is the leading open source UX innovation platform for enterprises to build modern web applications on Kubernetes.
+Entando is the leading open source micro frontend platform for enterprises to build modern web applications on Kubernetes.
 We provide a set of components and services that simplify the design, development and lifecycle management of applications on Kubernetes, so that you can leverage product pipelines, autoscaling, rapid updates, and health checks.

 Kubernetes continues to be the industry standard for container orchestration, and Entando’s team of engineers has built a platform that’s fully integrated with Kubernetes and enables enterprises to build and scale modern applications more efficiently and effectively.

 We’d love to help your enterprise build Kubernetes-native apps!
 To set up a call with us, visit our Services Page.